 If someone else’s negligence or wrongdoing was responsible, you may have a wrongful death claim against the at-fault party.
-Your family may be entitled to compensation that can give you the financial room you need to grieve.

 Table of Contents